 - 4. The budget process is a key element of the Council's strategic planning process and, as part of the service and financial planning approach adopted by the Council, is a means of ensuring that resources are best placed to enable the Council to meet its objectives as set out in the Strategic Plan. - 5.
-This report follows on from the budget reports considered by the Executive in December and February which explained the main issues in the current budget round.
-Council is advised that at the time of writing this report the Government had yet to publish details of the Final Local Government Finance Settlement for 2017/18.
-Should this not be announced by the time Council meets it will be necessary to proceed on the basis of the provisional settlement announced in December so that we can meet the timescales for council tax billing. - 6.
-This report outlines the development of the budget and proposes a budget strategy for 2017/18 to enable the Council to formally approve and adopt a budget and associated level of council tax for next year. - 7.
-In view of the ongoing reductions in core funding, the report also highlights the continual requirement to maintain the Council's medium term financial strategy under review, with a focus on the identification and implementation of savings options, so that the Council's net revenue expenditure can be reduced to a level that is sustainable with the projected resources available to the Council.
+This report follows on from the first budget report considered by the Executive on 8th December 2016 which explained the main issues in the current budget round.
+Since that report, the Government has published details of the Provisional Local Government Finance Settlement for 2017/18. - 6.
+This report provides an update of the most recent information in relation to the settlement, the development of the budget and proposes a budget strategy for 2017/18 to enable the Executive to make a recommendation to Council on both the budget and Council Tax for the forthcoming financial year.

+7. In view of the continuing and significant reduction in funding, the report also highlights the ongoing requirement to maintain the Council's medium term financial strategy under review, with a focus on the identification and implementation of savings options, so that the Council's net revenue expenditure can be reduced to a level that is sustainable with the projected resources available to the Council.